Château de Montsoreau: Middle Ages

 When the order of Fontevraud was settled in 1101, Fontevraud Abbey was supervised by Gautier de Montsoreau, who took direct orders from the Count of Anjou.
-Gautier's stepmother, Hersende de Champagne, was the first prior and co-founder of the Abbey with Robert d'Arbrissel.
+Gautier's stepmother, Hersende de Champagne, was the first abbess and co-founder of the Abbey with Robert d'Arbrissel.

-Guillaume IV de Montsoreau was on Geoffrey Plantagenet's side against his brother Henri II Plantagenet, the future King of England, and Eleanor of Aquitaine's husband.
+Guillaume IV de Montsoreau was on Geoffrey Plantagenet's side against his brother Henri Plantagenet, the future King Henry II of England and Eleanor of Aquitaine's husband.
 The latter besieged the castrum and took it at the end of August 1152, despite its fortification.
 He captured Guillaume and his defenders.
 Guillaume IV, however, was restored to the castle later.
-An order of King Henry II of England (about 1068) concerning the landscape project of the Loire was signed by Guillaume de Montsoreau and his son Guillaume.
+An order of Henry II (about 1168) concerning the landscape project of the Loire was signed by Guillaume de Montsoreau and his son Guillaume.
 In 1171, Guillaume's son gave the Turpenay monks the right to build tax-free houses inside the castrum.
 Gauthier, his eldest son, had no sons and so the lordship passed to the Savary de Montbazon family, on the marriage of his daughter Ferrie in 1213 to Pierre II Savary de Montbazon, lord of Montbazon.

 After his victory at Bouvines, Philippe-Auguste chose him in 1214, with Guy Turpin, archdeacon of Tours, to negotiate peace with King John.
 The second house of Montsoreau disappeared in 1362, with the wedding of the only daughter of Renaud VII and Guillaume II de Craon.
 The fourth house, one of the Chabot family, lasted only a few decades.

 In 1450, to pay off debts, Louis II Chabot sold his domains of Montsoreau and Coutancière to his brother-in-law Jean II de Chambes, who undertook to rebuild the castle at Montsoreau.
 A descendant of Angoumois old noble family (near the city of Angoulême), Jean II de Chambes began in Charles VII service as an esquire in 1426, the years before the interview between the King and Jeanne d'Arc in the Castle of Chinon.
 Baker in chief, Councillor and Chamberlain, he became in 1444 "first master of ostel" of the King; at the same time he associated with Jacques Coeur.
 Jean II de Chambes received a considerable amount of money that was owed to him.
 He performed diplomatic missions as an ambassador to Venice in 1459 to prepare a new crusade.
 His lordships of Montsoreau and Argenton, but also his governorship of La Rochelle and Lord Provost and Captain of Niort, Talmont-sur-Gironde and Aigues-Mortes assured him revenues.